Database and cache design for a user system. This blog is based on our experience and materials collected online. Written by Les_baguettes and Charle.

 | device_token | string | optional, used to identify the device |

-- Server will not delete the session key noramally, it will just check whether it is validat or expired.
+- The server will not delete the session key normally; it will just check whether it is valid or expired.

-- On device login: when user login from a new device, invalidate the old session key.
-Server can also send a notification to the old device like what we have in whatsapp or wechat.
+- Single-device login: when a user logs in from a new device, invalidate the old session key.
+The server can also send a notification to the old device like what we have in WhatsApp or WeChat.

-- Multi device login: allow user to login from multiple devices, each device has its own session key.
+- Multi-device login: allow users to log in from multiple devices; each device has its own session key.

 - What data system to use for session table?

-- For small scale system, we can put session table in cache, even it disappears, user can login again. we can give a new session key based on user id and password.
+- For a small-scale system, we can put the session table in cache; even if it disappears, users can log in again.
+We can issue a new session key based on user ID and password.

-- For large scale system, we can put session table in relational database like MySQL/PostgreSQL and add cache.
+- For a large-scale system, we can put the session table in a relational database like MySQL/PostgreSQL and add cache.

-- We can have a index on the user_id to fast query all sessions for a user.
+- We can have an index on the user_id to quickly query all sessions for a user.

 Cookie